Why GPs sometimes charge fees

 - Do not expect your GP to process forms overnight.
 Urgent requests may mean that a doctor has to make special arrangements to process the form quickly, and this may cost more.

-We understand you might need to get some forms signed by your doctor for various things like HGV licence application, Insurance reports, Claim forms etc. We are able to do these for you but please ensure that you inform the receptionist clearly what it is you want, as they will be able to advise you better on how to get forms completed.
+We understand you might need to get some forms signed by your doctor for various things like HGV licence application, insurance reports, claim forms etc. We are able to do these for you but please ensure that you inform the receptionist clearly what it is you want, as they will be able to advise you better on how to get forms completed.
 Some forms require you to be seen by a doctor / nurse and sometimes certain tests are needed as well.

 Please make sure you allow adequate time for the forms to be completed as some of them take time in view of looking into your past records or needing more time to complete the forms.
 Also when coming in to see a doctor / nurse please ensure you have already filled in the sections which need to be filled by yourself.

 You might need to pay for completion of some forms / reports as they are outside the domain of NHS Work.
 Charges vary depending on the type of forms and time needed to complete these.
 We follow the rates set or advised nationally by the British Medical Association (BMA).
-Exact details specific to your request will be given to you when you bring the documents to the practice.